-Cork County Council will assume responsibility for the payment of the Energy bill from a date post the taking in charge, which allows time for the transfer of the account to be administered.
+Cork County Council will assume responsibility for the payment of the Energy bill from the date on which the MPRN's are transferred across to the Council's GMPRN for lighting, which usually occurs on the 1st of the month following the request for transfer.
 It will not be responsible for any arrears on the bill in advance of that date.